jacobdensford/jacobdensford.com/generic-fantasy/index.md

 #### Battle Mage

-As a battle mage, your main attributes are body and willpower.
+As a battle mage, your main attributes are BOD and WIL.

 You may gain warrior and sage feats.

 #### Arcane Trickster

-As an arcane trickster, your main attributes are intellect and willpower.
+As an arcane trickster, your main attributes are INT and WIL.

 You may gain thief and mage feats.

 #### Warrior Poet

-As a warrior poet, your main attributes are body and intellect.
+As a warrior poet, your main attributes are BOD and INT.

 You may gain fighter and thief feats.

 ### Spellcasting

-Each spell costs willpower points.
+Each spell costs WIL.
 If a spell is aimed at an unwilling target, they may force a contest to half the effects.
 A spell's effects double by doubling the points spent.

-Spell Name|Cost
+Spell|Cost
 :--|--:
 darkness|1
 detect magic|1